dotnet/docs/docs/framework/wpf/advanced/how-to-diagnose-problematic-print-job.md

 ms.assetid: b081a170-84c6-48f9-a487-5766a8d58a82
 ---
 # How to: Diagnose Problematic Print Job
 Network administrators often field complaints from users about print jobs that do not print or print slowly.
-The rich set of print job properties exposed in the [!INCLUDE[TLA#tla_api#plural](../../../../includes/tlasharptla-apisharpplural-md.md)] of Microsoft .NET Framework provide a means for performing a rapid remote diagnosis of print jobs.
+The rich set of print job properties exposed in the APIs of Microsoft .NET Framework provide a means for performing a rapid remote diagnosis of print jobs.

 ## Example
  The major steps for creating this kind of utility are as follows.